Books I can recommend

 2. I just took the free sample to check out and bought the entire book five minutes

 later.
-If Obama only believes half of what he said, then we have made a superb choice
+If Obama only believed half of what he said, then we made a superb choice

 Food